ix-ax/AXOpen/docfx/articles/guidelines/components.md

 ## Testing requirements

 - Each public and protected controller's method must be unit-tested using axunit.
-- When reasonable use integration testing using `prober`` library to test the interaction between controller and .NET twin.
+- When reasonable use integration testing using `prober` library to test the interaction between controller and .NET twin.

 ## Documentation requirements

 ### Public classes

 - Public and protected members (methods, fields) must have in code documentation.
-[See Documentation comments for more details](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/).
+[See Documentation comments for more details](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/) and [docfx markup](https://dotnet.github.io/docfx/docs/markdown.html?q=referebce+code&tabs=linux%2Cdotnet).
-- Public and protected members must have application examples (should be referenced from the actuall app code).
+- Public methods than implement actions and initialization must have application examples (should be referenced from the actuall app code).
 PLC Application examples should be placed in `app/src/Documentation/` of the library folder, the code should be compilable and functional to the extent it is possible with ommited hardware.
-NET twin examples should be places in `app/ix-blazor` and `app-ix` folder.
+NET twin examples should be places in `app/ix-blazor` and `app/ix` folder.
 For details how to reference code snippet [see here](https://dotnet.github.io/docfx/docs/markdown.html?q=referebce+code&tabs=linux%2Cdotnet#code-snippet).